Pipeline Q and A

 We have created maps of critical habitats to aid the goal of ensuring irreplaceable resources are avoided and other ecological impacts minimized.
 We made these maps accessible online so that energy companies could use them in the earliest stages of siting projects.

-Throughout the environmental review process, the Conservancy filed 14 letters on the record with FERC and other Federal and State agencies with regulatory roles for environmental review and permitting.
+Throughout the environmental review process, TNC filed 14 letters on the record with FERC and other Federal and State agencies with regulatory roles for environmental review and permitting.
 In these filings, we consistently argued that:

 - All preserves, easements, and critical habitats for conservation be avoided;